VishwaGauravIn/pro-writer/README.md

 First of all, Thanks for using Pro Writer 💛

-You can see letter count, word count, line count, and text memory size in Statistics section.
-You can also set text size according to your requirement and  of your choice.
+You can see letter count, word count, line count, and text memory size in the Statistics section.
+You can also set text size according to your requirements and of your choice.

 What is Magic Spell?
 [BETA]
-Need 1000 words article and stuck on 960? use Magic Spell and it will add relevant characters to your article to make it even more longer.
-Not just article, try this with anything.
+Need a 1000 words article and stuck on 960?
+Use Magic Spell and it will add relevant characters to your article to make it even longer.
+Not just an article, try this with anything.
 Story, Letter, Cover, and more.

-Wrote something important but forgot to save?
+Wrote something important but forgot to save it?
 Don't worry, we got your back.
-Your text is saved automatically in your device.
+Your text is saved automatically on your device.

 It works on all devices, Sounds good?
-Well there is lot more to come.
-This project is Open Source so if you want any new feature, you can add this yourself by contributing to our GitHub repository or request a feature
+Well, there is a lot more to come.
+This project is Open Source so if you want any new features, you can add them yourself by contributing to our GitHub repository or requesting a feature.

 ### Website is Live : [prowriter.itsvg.in](https://prowriter.itsvg.in)

-# Screensorts
+# Screenshots
    ![image](https://user-images.githubusercontent.com/81325730/194935068-342d6081-9f52-4059-947a-7c8bc6ed1e4c.png)
    ![image](https://user-images.githubusercontent.com/81325730/194935154-c399c7cd-5d05-47b8-b2c1-c354533b4484.png)
    ![image](https://user-images.githubusercontent.com/81325730/194935192-db4fc121-ca74-4631-992b-50abd86c0a4f.png)